-Section 2 Description of the Draft Plan, to which the Alterations relate
+Section 2 Description of the Draft Plan

-The Draft Local Area Plan (LAP) for Nenagh sets out an overall strategy for the proper planning and sustainable development over the years 2024-2030.
+Tipperary County Council has prepared a new Draft Local Area Plan (LAP) for Nenagh under the Planning and Development Act 2000 (as amended).
+The Plan sets out an overall strategy for the proper planning and sustainable development over the years 2024-2030.
 LAPs are required to be consistent with the Policy and Objectives of the County Development Plan and its Core Strategy, as well as the National Planning Framework and Regional Spatial Economic Strategies.
 The LAP should be read in conjunction with the Tipperary County Development Plan 2022-2028, which sets out the overarching development strategy for the administrative area of Tipperary County Council.
 Where conflicting policies and objectives arise between the LAP and the County Development Plan the County Development Plan shall take precedence.